christianityorigins/website/blog/_posts/2016-06-12-friedrich-nietzsche-christianity.md

 -_The Christian resolution to find the world ugly and bad has made the world ugly and bad._ - The Antichrist, Section 15.

 -_What is bad?
 But I have already answered: all that proceeds from weakness, from envy, from revenge.—The anarchist and the Christian have the same ancestry_ - Twilight of the Idols, "Morality as Anti-Nature", Aphorism 2.

--_Christianity has taken the side of everything weak, base, and lowly; it has made a virtue of these qualities and has made them a tool for the overthrow of the powerful._  - Friedrich Nietzsche

--_The Christian movement was the victory of the weak and lowly; it was a revolt against everything noble and strong._ - Friedrich Nietzsche

--_Christianity is a rebellion against the natural instincts of life and strength.
-It is the weapon of the oppressed against the strong, a means for the weak to overcome the powerful._ - Friedrich Nietzsche

 -_The Christian concept of God—God as a sick man, God as a spider, God as a vilely injured and overthrown man—is merely a projection of the sick and impotent instinct of the Christian.
 To talk of the will to power in connection with such a concept is a contradiction._- The Antichrist, Section 18.